What Do The New York Yankees Do Now That They Lost Juan Soto?

 He can take advantage of the short porch or be another power-righty against left-handed pitching.
 Santander would be an excellent fit, and he’s about an eighth of the price.

-Teoscar is coming off a great year for the Dodgers, posting a 3.5 fWAR and a 134 wRC+.
+Teoscar is coming off an excellent year for the Dodgers, posting a 3.5 fWAR and a 134 wRC+.
 He hit 33 home runs, stole 12 bases, and slashed .272/.339/.501.
-In the playoffs, he put up a 119 wRC+ and was a huge piece of the Dodgers 2024 World Series run.
+He put up a 119 wRC+ in the playoffs and was a massive piece of the Dodgers’ 2024 World Series run.

 Even when Santander put up 44 home runs last year, Teoscar was the more valuable player by fWAR.

-Big Time Trade Ideas
+Big-Time Trade Ideas

-Trade for Byron Buxton from the Minnesota Twins
+Consider It: Trade for Byron Buxton from the Minnesota Twins

 Buxton is an incredible talent.
 He’s an elite center-field defender and adds an element of speed the Yankees don’t have.
 He also hits for plenty of power and would be an incredible addition to the Yankees or any team.
 Twins fans don’t want him traded for a reason.